Texas Tech University: Recent history

 In 1996, the Board of Regents of Texas Tech University created the Texas Tech University System.
 Former State Senator John T. Montford, later of San Antonio, was selected as the first chancellor to lead the combined academic enterprise.
 Regents Chair Edward Whitacre Jr. stated the move was made due to the institution's size and complexity.
-"It's time", he said, "to take the university into the 21st century".
+"It's time," he said, "to take the university into the 21st century".
 The Texas Tech University system originally included Texas Tech University and Texas Tech University Health Sciences Center.
 On November 6, 2007, the voters of Texas approved an amendment to the Texas Constitution realigning Angelo State University with the Texas Tech University System.
 Kent Hance, a Texas Tech graduate who had served as United States Representative and as one of the three elected members of the Texas Board which regulates the oil-and-gas industry, assumed the duties of chancellor on December 1, 2006.

-Although growth continued at Texas Tech, the university was not immune to controversy.
-In 2003, a third-year student at the Texas Tech School of Law filed suit against the university over its policy on free speech zones, which restricted student speech to a single "free speech gazebo".
-The following year, a federal judge declared the policy unconstitutional.

-To meet the demands of its increased enrollment and expanding research, the university has invested more than $548 million in new construction since 2000.
+The university has invested more than $548 million in new construction since 2000.
 It has also received more than $65.9 million in private donations.
 In April 2009, the Texas House of Representatives passed a bill to increase state funding for seven public universities.
-Texas Tech University is classified by the state as an "Emerging Research University", and is among the universities that will receive additional state funding for advancement toward "Tier 1" status.
-Three funds—the Research University Development Fund, the Texas Research Incentive Program, and the National Research University Benchmark Fund—have been established and will provide $500 million in grants and matching funds during fiscal years 2010 and 2011.
+Texas Tech University was classified by the state as an "Emerging Research University", and was among the universities that received additional state funding for advancement toward "Tier 1" status.
+Three funds—the Research University Development Fund, the Texas Research Incentive Program, and the National Research University Benchmark Fund—provided $500 million in grants and matching funds during fiscal years 2010 and 2011.
 On September 2, 2009, the university announced it had received private gifts totaling $24.3 million.
 Of these, $21.5 million are eligible for match under the Texas Research Incentive Program.

 In late 2011 and throughout 2012–13, construction began on several new buildings on campus.
 The construction included a new $20 million Petroleum Engineering and Research building, a new building to house the Rawls College of Business, two new residence halls, a $3.5 million chapel, and extensive remodeling of the building that previously housed the Rawls College of Business.
 In 2021, construction began on the new $100 million, 125,000-square-foot Academic Sciences Building.

-The university system's endowment reached $1.043 billion in March 2014, surpassing one billion dollars for the first time.
+The university system's endowment reached $1.043 billion in March 2014.

+In 2023, Texas voters approved the creation of a new funding mechanism, the Texas University Fund.
+Its $3.9 billion endowment was created by combining a one-time grant from the state’s budget surplus with the National Research University Fund, interest income from the Economic Stabilization Fund, and charitable contributions.
+Four Texas universities, including Texas Tech, initially qualified to receive TUF funds based on their research expenditures and doctoral degrees awarded annually.
+Texas Tech received approximately $44 million for fiscal year 2024.